-I&F undertakes its own detailed due diligence on potential Borrowers and their projects as well as seeking reports from professionals such as valuers, solicitors and surveyors, as appropriate.
-All of the loans are reviewed by Credit Assessment Group (CAG) who, between its members, have over 100 years’ specific credit experience.
-CAG considers whether loans meet our credit standards and only then will they allow a loan be able to be drawn down if it is successfully funded.
+Invest & Fund undertakes its own detailed due diligence on potential Borrowers and their projects as well as seeking reports from professionals such as valuers, solicitors and surveyors, as appropriate.
+All of the loans are reviewed by the credit team and are approved by the Head of Credit who considers whether loans meet our credit standards and only then will they allow a loan to be drawn down if it is successfully funded.
 Invest & Fund always ensures that there is Borrower equity in any loan proposition, and there are legally enforceable guarantees in place.

 Property development loans are released in drawdown tranches against the measured progress of the development.
-Every drawdown request is reviewed by our Credit Assessment Group who considers the credit quality and must provide its sign-off otherwise the drawdown will not be allowed to progress.
+Every drawdown request is reviewed by our credit team and approved by the Head of Credit who considers the credit quality and must provide his sign-off otherwise the drawdown will not be allowed to progress.
 Although it has not happened to date there is also the possibility that the drawdown will not have attracted sufficient interest by the end of the auction, and so cannot progress.
 Either scenario may mean that the Borrower has to put in more of its own funds, restructure the drawdown or even seek refinance elsewhere.
 Any Lenders who have bid on a loan which has been refused or underfunded prior to drawdown will have their monies refunded.
 Lenders who are already invested in earlier drawdowns of the same scheme will have the benefit of the value of the security and guarantees if the scheme fails to progress.
 However, you should be aware that payments are not guaranteed and for that reason, Lenders' capital is at risk.